MakeSchool-Tutorials/html-portfolio/P11-github/content.md

 ---

 #What is Github Pages - a quick recap
 You probably already know Github, which is a web-based Git repository hosting service.
-It is great for version control and if you have a free account, it allows you to show off your code through public repositories.
+It's great for version control and if you have a free account, it allows you to show off your code through public repositories.
 If you pay for Github, you can also have private repositories.
 [Github Pages](https://pages.github.com/) is basically Github and a website hosting service rolled into one.
 It allows you to have a normal repository and as soon as you push any changes to your repo, they will be published live.
 That is the perfect setup for our little portfolio site.

-We need to create a repo now and name it your_github_username.github.io, which will automatically make it accessible through the URL *your_github_username.github.io*.
-So let's go ahead and do this together.
+You will need to create a repo now and name it your_github_username.github.io, which will automatically make it accessible through the URL `your_github_username.github.io`.

 #Creating a Github repo
 Go to [Github](https://github.com) and login if you have an account.
 If you don't have an account, sign up for Github.
 It is a very useful account to have.

-Once you're logged in, we will create a new repository.
+Once you're logged in, create a new repository.

 > [action]
 > Click on the green "New repository" button.